sarramouadeb/paris-events/README.md

  Paris Events Explorer

 Overview
-The Paris Events Explorer is an interactive web application built with Streamlit to analyze and visualize cultural events in Paris.
-It fetches data from the Que Faire à Paris ?
-API, stores it in a SQLite database, and provides visualizations (bar, map, pie, line charts) and a filterable table.
-Key features include:
+Paris Events Explorer is an interactive web application built with Streamlit to visualize and analyze cultural events in Paris using data from the Que Faire à Paris?
+API.
+The app stores data in a SQLite database and offers:

+Interactive Visualizations: Bar, map, pie, and line charts.
-Filtering events by price_type (e.g., "gratuit sous condition") and access_type.
+Filtering: By price_type (e.g., "gratuit sous condition") and access_type.
-Interactive map with vivid colors (px.colors.qualitative.Vivid) for clear access_type visualization.
+Map: Uses vivid colors (px.colors.qualitative.Vivid) for clear access_type visualization.
-Expanders for detailed analysis (pie and line charts).
+Detailed Analysis: Pie and line charts in collapsible expanders.
-Display of price_detail and description for event conditions.
+Event Details: Shows price_detail and description for event conditions.
-Reset button to clear filters.
+User-Friendly UI: Includes a reset button to clear filters.

-The app is deployed on Streamlit Community Cloud for easy access.
+The app is deployed on Streamlit Community Cloud for free access.
 Dependencies
-The project requires the following Python packages with specific versions for compatibility:
+The project requires the following Python packages: